Matera: Timmari

 Colle di Timmari, a green plateau located about 15 km from the city, dominates the Bradano valley and the San Giuliano lake.
-It is a pleasant residential area, and on the top of the hill there is the small Sanctuary of San Salvatore, dating back to 1310, and an important archaeological area.
+It is a pleasant residential area, and on the top of the hill there is the small Sanctuary of San Salvatore that dates back to 1310 and an important archaeological area.

 Other sights

-The Tramontano Castle, begun in the early 16th century by Gian Carlo Tramontano, Count of Matera, is probably the only other structure that is above ground of any great significance outside the sassi.
+The Tramontano Castle, begun in the early sixteenth century by Gian Carlo Tramontano, Count of Matera, is probably the only other structure that is above ground of any great significance outside the sassi.
 However, the construction remained unfinished after his assassination in the popular riot of 29 December 1514.
 It has three large towers, while twelve were probably included in the original design.
 During some restoration work in the main square of the town, workers came across what were believed to be the main footings of another castle tower.
 However, on further excavation large Roman cisterns were unearthed.
-Whole house structures were discovered where one can see how the people of that era lived.
+Whole house structures were discovered where one may see how the people of that era lived.

 The Palazzo dell'Annunziata is a historical building on the main square, seat of Provincial Library.